ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

      0 out of 1 cycles completed.
      Workflow status:  IN PROGRESS

-If all the tasks complete successfully, the "Workflow status" at the bottom of the log file will change from "IN PROGRESS" to "SUCCESS" or "FAILURE".
+If all the tasks complete successfully, the "Workflow status" at the bottom of the log file will change from "IN PROGRESS" to "SUCCESS".
+If certain tasks could not complete, the "Workflow status" will instead change to "FAILURE".
 Error messages for each specific task can be found in the task log files located in ``$EXPTDIR/log``.

 .. _Success: